 Canoas Creek EAP (Guadalupe watershed)

 This EAP is now complete.
 It has been incorporated into the appendix within the Joint EAP with the City of San José.
 In addition, flood response procedures for Ross and Canoas creeks are also complete and now appendices to the Joint EAP with the city.
-These additions were approved by the Valley Water's CEO and the City of San José’s general manager.
+These additions were approved by the Valley Water CEO and San José’s City Manager.

 No current documents.